 How Long Does it Take to Become an Art Therapist?

-Where Art Therapists Are Employed
+Where do Art Therapists Work?

 Image Credit: Barbara E. Carver via Creative Commons Attribution-Share Alike 3.0 Unported